Mauriyin/vuepress-homepage/docs/README.md

 #cv: https://en.wikipedia.org/wiki/Harry_Potter
 bio: Research Scientist
-email: haoyin (at) uw (dot) edu
+email: haoyin (at) meta (dot) com
 ---

 <ProfileSection :frontmatter="$page.frontmatter" />

 ## About Me
-Dr. Hao Yin is a Research Scientist in Wireless Communication.
-He received his Ph.D. degree from the [University of Washington](https://www.washington.edu/), under the supervision of Prof. [Sumit Roy](https://people.ece.uw.edu/roy/) in 2023.
-Before this, He received his Bachelor's degree (2015-2019) from Huazhong University of Science and Technology.
+Dr. Hao Yin is currently a Wireless System Engineer at Meta Reality Lab.
+He received his Ph.D. degree from the [University of Washington](https://www.washington.edu/) in 2023 under the supervision of Prof. [Sumit Roy](https://people.ece.uw.edu/roy/).
+Before this, he received his Bachelor's degree (2015-2019) from Huazhong University of Science and Technology.

-His research focuses on the scheduling and resource allocation algorithms in wireless communication, especially for the next generation 5G and Wi-Fi systems.
-He also works on applying machine learning algorithms to complex wireless systems to build more intellegent wireless system in the future.
+Dr. Yin works on system performance analysis and optimization for wearable hardware and MMAI applications.
+His research focuses on scheduling and resource allocation algorithms in wireless communication, especially for the next generation of 5G and Wi-Fi systems.
+He also works on applying machine learning algorithms to complex wireless systems to build more intelligent wireless systems in the future.

 ## News
+- [Sept 2024] I started to teach EE 595 / EEP 569 Introduction to WLAN this fall at the University of Washington.
-- [Dec 2023] Our paper "ANN-Assisted Wireless Link Rate Adaptation for Compute-Constrained Embedded Gaming Devices" accepted to NSDI 2024.
+- [Apr 2024] Our paper "ANN-Assisted Wireless Link Rate Adaptation for Compute-Constrained Embedded Gaming Devices" has been [presented](https://www.usenix.org/conference/nsdi24/presentation/yin) at NSDI 24.
 - [Jul 2023] Updated the latest status of multi-bss Wi-Fi simulations at [Wireless Next Generation (WNG) Standing Committee Meeting](https://mentor.ieee.org/802.11/dcn/23/11-23-1257-00-0wng-wng-meeting-minutes-2023-july-berlin-meeting.docx)
 - [Jun 2023] Updated the latest status of multi-bss Wi-Fi simulations at [WNS3 2023](https://www.nsnam.org/research/wns3/wns3-2023/program/)